Dear U of T Scarborough students,

 To assist you along your pathways, I wanted to draw your attention to some of the on-campus resources available to you:

-Departmental staff and faculty are crucial resources for you.
-Be sure to take advantage of online office hours, and don’t hesitate to reach out to your instructor or to your department if you have any questions.
-If you are experiencing any technical issues during your courses, you should contact the Student Helpdesk at IITS.
+- Departmental staff and faculty are essential resources for you.
+Take advantage of office hours, and don’t hesitate to reach out to your instructor, or to your department, if you have any questions.

 - The Centre for Teaching & Learning offers an extensive selection of academic supports, including writing help and English language development, math and stats tutoring, as well as peer tutoring through Facilitated Study Groups (FSGs)